Legend of Legaia: Plot

-The game is set in a fantasy world, where humanity exists alongside strange magical creatures called Seru who aid humanity with supernatural powers.
-However, a mysterious Mist appears and the Seru become rampant, causing the collapse of civilization.
-Vahn, the resident of Rim Elm, is unaffected by the Mist outside and protected from Seru by a large wall.
-A giant Seru, Juggernaut, destroys the wall and corrupts the Seru.
-Vahn discovers a rare kind of Seru known as a Ra-Seru named Meta, which is both intelligent and capable of merging with a human.
-He awakens the power of the tree in the center of the village known as a Genesis Tree, and removes the Mist and the Seru from the village.
+The game is set in a fantasy world, where humanity exists alongside strange magical creatures called Seru who aid humanity with supernatural powers, either as independent creatures or by directly attaching to a human.
+However, when a mysterious Mist appears the Seru become rampant, causing the collapse of civilization.
+Vahn, a resident of Rim Elm, is introduced on the eve of his first hunt which would lead him into the Mist covered areas outside the large wall of Rim Elm.
+The small village has at its center a Genesis Tree.
+During the evening before Vahn’s hunt, a giant Seru blows apart the wall of the village allowing the Mist and the changed Seru to attack the villagers.
+Vahn hears a call echoing out to him from the center of town.
+There, Vahn discovers a rare kind of Seru known as a Ra-Seru who’s named Meta.
+Meta informs Vahn that it is capable bonding with him and unlike common Seru, it is unaffected by the Mist, but that it does need to bond with Vahn to permit the awakening of the towns Genesis Tree.
+Once bonded the two awaken the power of the tree in the center of the village which removes the Mist and the Seru from the village.
 With his newfound power, he travels across the world to restore Genesis Trees and stop the Mist.

 Along the way, Vahn befriends Noa, a cavegirl raised by a Ra-Seru attached to a wolf which eventually attaches itself to her.
 Vahn meets Gala, a monk who after finding a dead genesis tree finds a Ra-Seru egg and at another genesis tree births the Ra-Seru egg that bonds with Gala.
 The trio destroys the mist generator in their continent.
 They move to another continent and reawaken the Genesis Trees, destroy the mist generator and its defender, and come across the Juggernaut's castle.
 It is revealed the mist is created with Ra-Seru which is why the Ra-Seru are immune to the mist.

-The three heroes reach the final continent and encounter several mist generators and Cort, the prince of a kingdom and Noa's brother.
-After destroying the mist generators and defeating Cort, they return to Vahn's village, where Cort has fused with Juggernaut, and threatens to kill everyone and destroy the village.
+The trio reach the final continent and encounter several mist generators and Cort, the prince of a kingdom and Noa's brother.
+After destroying the mist generators, they return to Vahn's village, where Cort has fused with Juggernaut, and threatens to kill everyone and destroy the village.

-The three heroes learn that Gala's rival Songi went to the land of Ra-Seru and is attempting to absorb and in effect kill the mother Genesis Tree.
+The trio learns that Gala's rival Songi went to the land of Ra-Seru and is attempting to absorb and in effect kill the mother Genesis Tree.
 They defeat Songi, but cannot save the mother Genesis Tree, and when it dies, so will all Seru.
-The heroes return to Vahn's village and defeat the fused combination of Cort and Juggernaut.
-After Cort's defeat, the Ra-Seru and Seru bid farewell and die, leaving humans to fend for themselves.
+They return to Vahn's village and defeat the fused combination of Cort and Juggernaut, causing the Ra-Seru and Seru to die and vanish, and leaving humans to fend for themselves.